Mongol invasions of Chechnya and Ingushetia: Mongol Invasion

-In 1237, the assault on the North Caucasus began.
-The Mongols launched attacks against the Circassians and the Alans (note that at this time, the Alan kingdom was actually highly multiethnic and was partially Dzurdzuk).
+In 1237, the assault on the North Caucasus, led by Möngke Khan, began.
+The Mongols launched attacks against the Circassians and the Kingdom of Alania (Alania was a multiethnic kingdom and consisted of many Caucasian peoples; including Durdzuks).
 Alanian villages in what is now northern Ingushetia, a part of northwestern Chechnya and North Ossetia were completely destroyed.
 Having consolidated their rule over the western parts of the Terek, the Mongols then moved East along the river to attack the Durdzuk states of Durdzuketia and Simsir (which was less than modern Chechen and Ingush republican control of the Terek, due to the previously superior position of the Alans).
 Durdzuketia and Simsir were also attacked from the south and east, by the Mongol troops which had recently conquered Derbent, capital of the Lezghins, in modern Dagestan.

 The attack on Durdzuketia, already having been commenced, intensified, and the Mongols went as far as the highlands in their attacks.
 Here, too, the Dzurdzuk proved no match for the arrows and flames of the Mongols, and their villages were totally destroyed.
 Amjad Jaimoukha states that a majority of the Dzurdzuk people were probably killed by the Mongols.
 Within a few years of the invasion, Dzurdzuketia was history, but its resistant people survived up in the mountains.
 Adding to the misfortune of the Durdzuks, the Mongols successfully established control over much of the Sunzha river, which was an existential threat to the Ingush people due to their need for the Sunzha's (as well as the Terek's) agriculture to support their population.
 Those remaining joined their mountainous brethren in the highlands (lowland Circassians fled to the Circassian highlands, Alans to southern parts of Alania, and Dzurdzuks to southern Dzurdzuk territory), fleeing out of lack of an alternative.
 They regrouped in the mountains and reorganized themselves, planning a counterattack on the Turkic and Mongol invaders.
 Their goal was to survive both biologically and culturally.

 The Dzurdzuks had both the forests and the mountains on their side, and waged a successful guerrilla war.

 Jaimoukha cites a writing of Giovanni da Pian del Carpine, a Papal Ambassador to the Mongols, in 1245–1247.
 He apparently asserted that the Khan's armies had failed to take the mountainous parts of the eastern part of Alania, to which they had been laying siege for 12 years already, because of the persistence of the defenders (who were, according to Jaimoukha, almost certainly Dzurdzuks given their geographical location).
 William of Rubruck, the emissary of the Kingdom of France to Sartaq Khan (son of Batu) travelled to the Caucasus in 1253.
 He wrote that the Circassians had never "bowed to Mongol rule", despite the fact that whole fifth of the Mongol armies were at that time devoted to the task of crushing North Caucasian resistance.